 Diarrhea can make you miserable with constant bathroom visits.
 Further, it can lead to dehydration.
-For some people experiencing it, the skin in the anal area can get raw and eventually break down.
-Hence, it is vital to treat Diarrhea right away.
+For some people, the skin in the anal area can get raw and eventually break down.
+Hence, it is vital to treat diarrhea right away.

 Get in touch with your doctor immediately if you notice one or more of these symptoms:

 - Six or more bathroom visits a day for more than two days